Moneyball (film): Filming

 Filming was given a July 2010 start date with a reduced budget of $47 million after Pitt agreed to a pay cut.
 Filming took place at Blair Field for eight days.
-Dodger Stadium was used to stand in for multiple different stadiums due to the limited budget.
-Roughly 700 extras were used for fans in the stadiums for the various baseball scenes.
+To save money, Dodger Stadium was used to stand in for several stadiums.
+Roughly 700 extras portrayed fans in the stadiums for the game scenes.
 Scenes were shot at the Oakland Coliseum beginning on July 26.
+Principal photography took place over 58 days, with filming locations including Dodger Stadium, the Oakland Coliseum, and Fenway Park.
+Production designer Jess Gonchor recreated the interior spaces of the Oakland Athletics' facilities—including the locker room, weight room, and video room—on a Sony soundstage, while exteriors of the Coliseum were filmed on location, often at night to accommodate the A's game schedule.
+Since the production had a limited budget, Dodger Stadium was dressed to represent multiple ballparks visited by the Athletics.
+Some scenes set in Oakland were filmed in Long Beach and Glendale, California.

 Music

 The score was composed by Mychael Danna, with whom Miller worked on Capote.
 Danna implemented the song "The Mighty Rio Grande" by This Will Destroy You throughout the film.
 Joe Satriani plays the 'Star Spangled Banner' at the first game of the 2002 season.
+In the film, Billy Beane's daughter, Casey Beane (played by Kerris Dorsey), performs a cover of Australian singer Lenka's 2008 song "The Show", which is included in the soundtrack of the film.
+Another notable song featured in Moneyball's soundtrack is "Give Up the Funk".